fabio2006/generate-angular-login/README.md

 generate-angular-login
 ======================

-This project was inspired by two different open source projects, [yeoman/generator-angular]( https://github.com/yeoman/generator-angular) and [mrgamer/angular-login-example](https://github.com/mrgamer/angular-login-example) it combines both projects into a single one and I made some modifications on it so that the grunt tasks could with without errors.
+This project was inspired by two different open source projects, [yeoman/generator-angular]( https://github.com/yeoman/generator-angular) and [mrgamer/angular-login-example](https://github.com/mrgamer/angular-login-example) it combines both projects into a template site which have registration, login and multi-roles authentication.
+I also made some modifications on it so that the grunt tasks could run without errors.

 ##Installation